NeBula-Autonomy/nebula-odometry-dataset/README.md

 <img src="images/all_robots2.png" alt="drawing" width="1000"/>

 # Cite

+If you use this dataset in your research, we would kindly ask that you cite the following publication:

 ```
 @article{reinke2022iros,
   title={LOCUS 2.0: Robust and Computationally Efficient LiDAR Odometry for Real-Time Underground 3D Mapping},